ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/PI Adapter for OPC UA client settings configuration.md

 ## OPC UA client settings schema

-The full schema definition for the OPC UA client settings configuration is in the `OpcUa_ClientSettings_schema.json` here:
+The full schema definition for the OPC UA client settings configuration is in the `OpcUa_ClientSettings_schema.json` file located in one of the following folders:

 Windows: `%ProgramFiles%\OSIsoft\Adapters\OpcUa\Schemas`